-In 1999 M.T.
-Sp. z o.o. entered into an agreement with the municipality of Szczecin under which the parties would establish a professional sports club.
+In 1999 M.T. sp. z o.o. entered into an agreement with the municipality of Szczecin under which the parties would establish a premier league football club.
 The founders’ agreement included an arbitration clause covering disputes that might arise under the agreement.

 In 2003, alleging that the municipality had not lived up to its obligations under the founders’ agreement, M.T. obtained an arbitration award against the municipality including restoration of consideration M.T. had provided, together with the value of the shares it had taken up and other forms of consideration, plus lost profit, totalling some PLN 10 million.

 The regional court set aside most of the award in 2004, finding that the award was unclear and violated public policy.
 It ruled on matters that were beyond the scope of the founders’ agreement, which was regarded as a preliminary agreement, and thus it had ruled beyond the scope of the arbitration clause.
 In addition, the portion of the award purporting to unwind the claimant’s taking up of shares in the company was unenforceable because this could be accomplished only pursuant to the provisions of the Commercial Companies Code.

 After a first round of appeals, the Supreme Court issued a judgment dated 13 December 2006 (Case No. II CSK 289/06) remanding the case for clarification.

 On remand the appellate court, bound by the findings of the Supreme Court, reinstated the arbitration award and denied the petition to set aside the award.

 Excerpts from the text of the court’s ruling:

 1. The issue of the scope of an arbitration clause involves interpretation of the declarations of will of the parties expressed in the document, where the main role is played by rules of linguistic meaning.